kaizencycle/Kaizen-OS/INTEGRATION_PLAN.md

-# Civic OS Repository Integration Plan
+# Kaizen OS Repository Integration Plan

 ## Overview
-This document outlines the plan to integrate all kaizencycle repositories into the Civic OS monorepo while maintaining their individual histories and functionality.
+This document outlines the plan to integrate all kaizencycle repositories into the Kaizen OS monorepo while maintaining their individual histories and functionality.

 ## Repository Integration Strategy